ckyriakos/Java-Servlets/README.md

 Introductory course to basic web architecture and web app development using Java Servlets.

+- 1: The creation of a basic portfolio.
+- 2: The creation of a form for shop products.
+- 3: Enhancement of the 2nd exercise.

 # Note:

 The code definitely needs revision at some point.